-Considered by many to be the father of the modern environmental movement, Berkeley native David R. Brower followed in the footsteps of John Muir, the man who founded the Sierra Club, an organization David Brower led to new levels of achievement and success in the 1950s and 60s.
-Eighty-eight years of courageous, contentious and joyful activism made Brower one of the most successful environmental advocates the Earth has ever known.
+Berkeley native David R. Brower is considered by many to be the father of the modern environmental movement.
+Eighty-eight years of courageous, contentious, and joyful activism made Brower one of the most successful advocates the Earth has ever known.

-Like the redwoods he fought to protect, Brower towered over his peers.
-Beginning his career as a world-class mountaineer with more than 70 first ascents to his credit, Brower served as the first executive director of the Sierra Club from 1952 to 1969.
-Under his leadership, the club’s membership expanded tenfold, from 7,000 to 70,000 members, becoming the nation’s leading environmental membership organization.
+A world-class mountaineer with more than 70 first ascents to his credit, Brower served as the first executive director of the Sierra Club (1952 – 1969).
+Under his tenure, the Club’s membership expanded tenfold, from 7,000 to 70,000 members, and became the nation’s leading environmental membership organization.

-David Brower successfully fought to stop dams in Dinosaur National Monument and in Grand Canyon National Park.
-He led campaigns to establish 10 new national parks and seashores, including Point Reyes, the North Cascades and the Redwoods.
-He was instrumental in gaining passage of the Wilderness Act of 1964, which protects millions of acres of public lands in pristine condition.
+Brower successfully fought to stop dams in Dinosaur National Monument and Grand Canyon National Park.
+He led campaigns to establish 10 new national parks and seashores, including Point Reyes, the North Cascades, and the Redwoods.
+He was instrumental in gaining passage of the Wilderness Act of 1964, which protects millions of acres of public lands.

 Twice nominated for the Nobel Peace Prize, Brower was also instrumental in leading environmentalists to rethink their early support of nuclear power.